nullbtb/mint/mint/README.md

 ```

 Notice you no longer have to write code for these common functionalities.
 You also no longer need to add the `fromJson` factory constructor, you can use the `AuPerson` (AuCLASS) generated child class's `fromJson` factory.
 This works because instances of `Person` and `AuPerson` are equivalent.

-This is the premise of Mint, the ability to generate whatever you wish and to interact with the generated code however you wish.
-All generated code comes from templates which you can simply modify to suit your needs.
-This power extends to interacting with third party libraries.
-You can achieve this by configuring a given template for each annotation.
-The aim of mint is clean, simple, and intuitive data classes.
-Hopefully you use it as intended.
-(With great power comes great responsibility)

 ### Regeneration